House Springs, Missouri

-House Springs is an unincorporated community in Jefferson County, Missouri, in the greater St. Louis area, in the United States.
+House Springs is an unincorporated community in Jefferson County, Missouri, United States.
 It is located just off Route 30, at the intersection with Routes MM and W near Byrnes Mill.

 A post office has been in operation at House Springs since 1833.
 The community is named after Adam House, who settled there ca. 1795, and who was killed near a spring by Native Americans.

 The Valentine Leight General Store and Moder Archeological District are listed on the National Register of Historic Places.

 Education

 Northwest R-I School District serves House Springs.
 House Springs Elementary School is in the area.
 Northwest High School in Cedar Hill is the local high school.